 This cyclic effect can’t be planned for because next year’s returns are unknown, just as the returns for the rest of this year are also unknown.
 Think of each asset class as a specifically targeted index fund.
 A broadly diversified portfolio will never be the best performer in any given year when compared with its constituent indexes – though it will never be the worst performer, either.
 Your money in each index fund would get the returns of that index.
 Your overall portfolio results would be the weighted average of your holdings in all the index funds combined.

 Why weight the funds?
 Because you don’t know ahead of time which will be ahead at the end of next year.
 Look at the chart below.
 Cover up any year so you can’t see the returns to the right of it.
 Now for the year you do see, you can see how the asset classes ranked for that year.
-Your prediction is based on an anchoring bias and recency bias (list of cognitive biases – wow! there are lots**) where you believe you see the future based on what you see right now.
+Your prediction is based on an anchoring bias and availability or recency bias (list of cognitive biases – wow! there are lots**) where you believe you see the future based on what you see right now.
 How will they rank next year?
 And the next year?